Battle of Giglio: Aftermath

 The hijacking of the Genoese fleet was a great success for the Emperor Frederick II.
 Almost all the high dignitaries of the council got into his captivity.
 These included the three Papal legates; the archbishops of Rouen, Bordeaux and Auch; the bishops of Carcassonne, Agde, Nîmes, Tortona, Asti and Pavia; the abbots of Cîteaux, Clairvaux, Cluny, Fécamp, Merci-Dieu and Foix.
 They were first brought to Pisa and San Miniato, and were then transferred to custody in Naples and other fortresses in the south.
 On the ships that saved themselves and were able to escape capture were mainly the prelates of the Spain and Arles.
 Emperor Frederick II proclaimed his victory to be God's judgment and a symbol against the illegality of his persecution by the Pope Gregory IX.
 The comune of Pisa was excommunicated by Pope Gregory IX and the interdict lasted until 1257.

 Only with the surprisingly fast death of Pope Gregory IX in August 1241 did the situation seemed to relax at first.
 As a sign of good will Frederick II had the legates released in order to make way for the election of a new Pope.
 The newly elected Pope Innocent IV, however, should prove to be an equally intransigent opponent as his predecessor.
 In 1244 he took his exile seat in safe Lyon, where this time the convocation of the First Council of Lyons was achieved, which formally deposed the Emperor.

+Ansaldo da Mare took advantage of the fortune resulting from this victory to acquire the lordship north of the Corsican cape.